BYLAWS OF NEW MEXICO VOLUNTEERS FOR THE OUTDOORS

 Directors shall not receive any stated salary for their services as such, but the Board of Directors shall have power in its discretions to contract for, and to pay to an individual, who may be a director, special compensation for rendering unusual or exceptional services to the Corporation in an amount appropriate to the value of such services.
 Nothing herein shall be deemed to prohibit a person employed by the Corporation from serving as a director, or from receiving compensation commensurate with his employment for services rendered in such employment even though such employee is also a director.

 - Section 1.
 The Corporation is comprised of two (2) categories of participants and all persons who subscribe to the Corporation’s purposes shall be eligible.
 The categories are

-The volunteer category is comprised of individuals or organizations who take part or are interested in the Corporation’s activities but do not wish to hold a vote.
+- The volunteer category is comprised of individuals or organizations who take part or are interested in the Corporation’s activities but do not wish to hold a vote.
 Volunteers will receive the newsletter(s), notices of meetings and activities, and other information deemed necessary by the Board.
-No fee or annual dues is required for becoming a volunteer.
+No fee or annual dues is required for becoming a volunteer member.

-These By-laws have been duly adopted and approved by a majority of the votes casted and counted at the 2001 annual meeting of the Corporation on the 17th day of November 2001.
+- These By-laws have been duly adopted and approved by a majority of the votes cast and counted at the 2001 annual meeting of the Corporation on the 17th day of November 2001.